It’s not only valuable coins we’re interested in.

 OK, so you’ve got your star notes, you know what they’re worth, now you want to make money – right?

 Well, the good news is that there’s more than one way to get top dollar for your star notes.
-Here are the main ones:
+You can check out my Buying Guide, but here are the main ones:

 - Online Marketplaces: Online marketplaces such as eBay, Amazon, or Whatnot, are a popular choice for selling star notes.
 These platforms allow you to set your own price, and you can reach a broad audience.
 Keep in mind that there may be fees associated with using these platforms.